dmlarionov/RabbitMQ.TraceableMessaging/README.md

 Exceptions defined in namespace `RabbitMQ.TraceableMessaging.Exceptions` can be thrown:

 - `ForbiddenException` - The server understood the request but refuses to authorize it.
 Equivalent of HTTP 403.
-- `UnauthorizedException` - The request lacks authentication credentials.
+- `UnauthorizedException` - Lacks of valid authorization token.
 Like HTTP 401.
 Should lead to authorization round trip.
 - `RequestFailureException` - The server cannot process due to something.
 Like HTTP 500.
 - `InvalidReplyException` - The client can't read the response.